 As with any surgery, it is always a good idea to get a second opinion.
 Ask both the doctors their reasons for suggesting surgery.
 Is it absolutely medically necessary?
 Is the gallbladder infected or torn or is he suggesting it because you have sludge, or stones or have had an attack and he is trying to avoid you having to experience pain?
 Surgery has been recommended without any of the above and with no signs of sludge either.
 It just seems like a good way to avoid getting into pain again.
 Find out WHY your gallbladder needs to come out.
 What exactly is wrong with it?

 Know that the severity of gallbladder attacks may vary from moderate pain (below the right ribcage and sometimes extending back into the right shoulder blade) to excruciating pain accompanied by nausea, vomiting, fever and/or chills and fever or cold sweats.
 Nausea and vomiting after a meal on a frequent basis (without pain) could also be considered a form of a gallbladder attack.
-But a trip to the ER will confirm it for you.
+If still unsure, a trip to the ER will confirm it for you.

 I’d like to do a flush, but I’m a little hesitant about the possibility of a gallstone getting stuck in the duct.
 If I follow your dietary suggestions, eat right, use the beet recipes, etc, can I expect that the stones will begin to “dissolve” on their own, to the point where I could do a flush later (in a couple months, year, etc?)

-I suggest you do the Start Kit plus Fos Formula and Peppermint Capsules (if you know you have stones) rather than depending on dietary changes alone.
-But the products alone also need the support of a good diet.I would not suggest the flush until you’ve been on those products for 5-6 months.
+I suggest you do the Gallstone Kit (if you know you have stones) rather than depending on dietary changes alone.
+Product supplementation together with a good diet would give you the best results.I would not suggest the flush until you’ve been on those products for 5-6 months.
 And you do not want to attempt a flush if you have large stones at all.
 Start on the liver detox kit within a month or 2 as the liver is where the bile is made.

-15. Is it possible for gall bladder trouble to be linked to menstruation?
+Is it possible for gallBladder trouble to be linked to menstruation?
 I only have attacks a few days after I start, and I have no trouble after I stop.
 My husband’s aunt’s trouble seemed to be linked to her period too, but I can’t find any information on if they are connected.
 I wonder if other women have experienced this?

 I had my gallbladder removed 4 weeks ago and about 2 days ago I started having the same pain.
 Now I can’t eat anything except liquids.
 Why could this be happening?

 Sounds like you may have a stone stuck in a bile duct.
 You need to call your gastro or surgeon and have it checked out.